Skip to main content

 • Bleeding that gets heavier rather than lighter

-If you develop any of these symptoms please contact us at the Gynaecology Emergency Department.
+If you develop any of these symptoms, please contact us through the telephone triage line.
 We will need to assess you and you may need antibiotics.

 • About 1 - 2 in 100 women will have heavy bleeding bad enough to require blood transfusion.
 Some of these women need to undergo emergency surgery to stop the bleeding and complete the miscarriage.
 This is why we ask you to contact us should the bleeding become heavy or you feel unwell.